 Due to its relatively mild weather, the Channel Islands region is a leading year-round sportfishing (or recreational fishing) area along the West Coast.
-In 1999, sportfishing and consumptive diving activity in the Sanctuary generated approximately \$24 million in income and supported 654 full and part-time jobs
+In 1999, sportfishing and consumptive diving activity in the Sanctuary generated approximately \$24 million in income and supported 654 full and part-time jobs in Santa Barbara, Ventura and Los Angeles counties (Leeworthy and Wiley 2003).
+Recreational (or sport) fishing is typically done with hook-and-line, nets and spearguns and may be conducted from shore, from vessels, or using SCUBA equipment (consumptive diving).
+Both sportfishing and consumptive diving (including SCUBA and free-diving) in the Sanctuary take place primarily from private and chartered commercial passenger fishing vessels (CPFVs).

-Figure 16: Recreational Fishing, Anacapa Island (CINMS)

-11 The National Park Service bans use of motorized personal watercraft within one NM of the islands.
+13 The National Park Service bans use of motorized personal watercraft within one nmi of the islands.

-12 A person-day of activity is defined as one person participating in an activity for one day or any part thereof.
+14 A person-day of activity is defined as one person participating in an activity for one day or any part thereof.
 For example, one person participating in an activity for three days would account for three person-days of activity.
+15 For charter boat fishing, estimates were based on 2003 CDFG logbooks.
+For all other fishing activity, data is based on 1999 estimates.